Image courtesy of La Plaza United Methodist Museum of Social Justice.

 On March 9, 1918 the first Goodwill Store, pictured above, opened in one of the portable buildings in the Plaza Community Center on Marchessault St., presently the southern end of Olvera Street.
 During a time when the city’s facilities were segregated, the water fountain was a symbol of “brotherhood” where anyone of any race could drink freely.

-Today, celebrating 100 Years in Southern California, Goodwill provides many of the same services it did when Higgins began.
+Today, celebrating over 100 Years in Southern California, Goodwill provides many of the same services it did when Higgins began.
 And, the organization is still guided by the same philosophy as when the national organization was conceived in 1902 by Edgar J. Helms: “Not Charity But A Chance”.

 Goodwill Southern California